 v] Persecution of Christians, Mk.13:14-20, Matt.10:17.
 Times of persecution will come and go, but as the return of Christ draws near there will be a growing intensity of trouble for believers.

 vi] The great falling away of believers, Matt.24:9-14.
 A general failure of the Christian church to be obedient to the teachings of Jesus.
 A growing coldness, lack of love and a general abandoning of the Christian faith.
 This will be accentuated toward the end.
-It will not necessarily be very easy to observe, for the framework of Christian commitment will remain, but do so with little life in it.
-It will be the age of fraudulent faith.
+This time of apostasy will not necessarily be easily observed, for the framework of Christian commitment will remain, but do so with little life in it.
+This will be the age of fraudulent faith.

 vii] The incoming of the Jews, Rom.9-11.
-God's historic people, the Jewish race, will accept Jesus as their true Messiah in growing numbers.
-This is happening today.
-Many Jews are becoming believers.
+God's historic people, the Jewish race, will increasingly accept Jesus as their true Messiah.
+Even today, many Jews become believers.

-This age is best described as the "gospel age".
+This present age is best described as the gospel age.
 It is the period of time in which the human race has the opportunity to become part of the age to come.
-The Good News of God's Kingdom is to be spread throughout the world.
+During this age, the Good News of God's Kingdom is to be spread throughout the world.
 This message will powerfully influence individuals and nations causing many people to follow Jesus.
 This age primarily exists to call out the "lost" and prepare them for the new Kingdom age in heaven.
-The delay of Jesus' return stems from God's mercy.
-He wants all to have the opportunity to be part of the new age to come.
-You and I wouldn't have had that opportunity if he had come a hundred years ago.
+We may wonder why Jesus delay's his return, but the delay stems from God's mercy - he wants all to have the opportunity to be part of the new age to come.
+You and I wouldn't have had that opportunity if Jesus had returned a hundred years ago.

 When we see this happening we are to escape; we are to run away from the troubles so that we will not be engulfed by them.
 It will be a time of massive social disorder, a time of great darkness.
 The work of the gospel is to cease in that day as it will have no further effect.
-We are to seek refuge.
-Many believers take this literally and look to the day when they will have to take refuge out in the bush or on farms in the country.
+The best we can do is to seek refuge.
+Many believers take this literally and look to the day when they will have to take refuge out in the bush,or on farms in the country.
 We are to escape civilization in that day, for society will turn on those who love Christ.
 We are not to fear that day as we will be able to read the signs and we will have time to escape and await the coming of Christ.
 He will come soon to cut short the violence perpetrated against his people.
 Matt.24:15-22.

 Social disorder will usher in cosmic upheaval leading to the destruction of the world by fire, Matt.24:29-31, 2Pet.3:10.